-Although having a mix of different types of credit is not quite as important as paying your bills on time, or keeping your utilization low, credit scoring models love to see that you have a diverse credit report, meaning you are able to manage different types of accounts such as revolving credit cards, personal loans, installment loans, auto loans or home loans.
+Having a mix of different types of credit is not as important as paying your bills on time or keeping your utilization low.
+However, credit scoring models love to see that you have a diverse credit report.
+For example, they love to know that you can manage different types of accounts such as revolving credit cards, personal loans, installment loans, auto loans, or home loans.

-Also, new accounts being opened also has a short term negative impact - so with that being said, don't expect a sudden boost to your score just because you opened a different type of account; however, as the new inquiries and new accounts age - long term you will start to see the positive impact.
+Opening new accounts has a short-term negative impact as well.
+With that said, don't expect a sudden boost to your score just because you opened a different type of account; however, as the new inquiries and new accounts age - long term, you will see the positive impact.